WildGeeseSeattle/Ulysses/README.md

 ## Prerequisites

 * Install [TeX].
-  Specifically, you want the [XeLaTeX] flavor of LaTeX, as it supports Unicode input files, TrueType and OpenType fonts, and PDF generation.
+  Specifically, you need the [XeLaTeX] flavor of LaTeX, which supports Unicode input files, TrueType and OpenType fonts, and PDF generation.

   * Mac: install [MacTeX]
   * Windows or Linux: install [TeX Live]